Calinou/sauerbraten-source-port/README.md

     now blink faster for easier recognition and following.
   - Game clock now becomes red (instead of yellow) when there is less than 1 minute left, and yellow when there are less than 3 minutes left.
+  - Own chat messages (standard and team) are now displayed in light gray to be easier to distinguish from other players' messages.
 - **Tweaked variable defaults:**
   - `aniso` (`0` -> `16`) - 16× anisotropic filtering to make textures look
     better when viewed at oblique angles.